Skip to content

 2. Open the Providers tab—each row is one callable provider endpoint backed by a vendor configuration.

-3. Choose Add and fill in the required fields:
+3. Choose Add and fill in the provider form:

 • Name — A unique label for this configuration.